Here’s Your Local Guide to the Best Shelling Beaches in and Around Fort Myers Beach

 Turner Beach

 Situated at the southern tip of Captiva Island, Turner Beach is known for its variety of shells.
-The rocky shoreline here can make walking a bit challenging, but it’s worth it for shell enthusiasts.
+The rocky shoreline here can make walking a bit challenging, but it’s totally worth it for shell lovers.
 Keep an eye out for:

 • Junonia shells (rare and highly prized)